Whiteknight/StoneFruit/Src/ARCHITECTURE.md

 * Provide sane and powerful defaults so the advanced user will not be required to replace components for most use-cases.
 * Provide a small interface for most setup operations, so the user can easily explore options and settings.

+StoneFruit catches and handles Exceptions, but most internal errors should be communicated with structured error objects instead.
+This gives us more control over where, when and how errors are handled and reported to the user.

+## Style

+StoneFruit is written in a heavily Functional style, leaning significantly on LINQ and `Result<,>` and `Maybe<>` classes (implementations of the *Either Monad* and *Option* monad, respectively).
+Errors, where possible, should be communicated as part of the `Result<,>` return value of a method instead of thrown as exceptions.

 # Code Map

 This section will talk about some of the basic organizational ideas and tell where some important subsystems are located.
 Each sub-heading here is a folder/namespace in the `StoneFruit` solution.

 ## StoneFruit/

-At the root of the `StoneFruit` project are the `Engine`, `EngineBuilder` and important abstractions.
+At the root of the `StoneFruit` project are the `StoneFruitApplication`, `StoneFruitApplicationBuilder` and important abstractions.
 In general, the user should be able to build a complete StoneFruit application without any more preparation than `using StoneFruit;`.

 ## StoneFruit/Utility